m1ndflay3r/zsh_libmisc/man/libmisc/hexd.md

-hexd - a basic hexidecimal dumper
+hexd - a basic hexadecimal dumper

 input is taken in 1 of 4 forms: